 It has been designed to clean in less time, and just as effectively, as most other top-rated cleaners on the market.
 BreakThrough pride themselves on their ability to penetrate the pores of the metal and lift contaminants away as well as breaking down carbon deposits.

-Thanks to this you shouldn’t need to clean your firearm as often, but when you do, it should take half the time.
-The last thing to note about BreakThrough Cleaning Solvent is that it has a high flash point meaning it isn’t flammable.
+Thanks to this, you shouldn’t need to clean your firearm as often, but when you do, it should take half the time.
+The last thing to note about the BreakThrough Cleaning Solvent is that it has a high flash point meaning it isn’t flammable.

 The Best Environmentally Friendly Gun Cleaner